reyharighy/Local_Llama2_with_LangChain_Pinecone_Streamlit/README.md

    ```

 ## Usage
 As of introduction section clearly informed previously, the chatbot application should behave as if it's an assistant that intelligently and interactively reply to whatever query we apply.
-This is essential to specify the behaviour of the assistant because of the unsung advantages of Llama 2 as open-access models.
+This is essential to specify the behaviour of the assistant because of the unsung advantages of the Llama 2 as open-access models.
 By this, we should be able to know how to prompt the models as well as how to change the system prompt.
 You can actually get to know about it through this release of [Hugging Face Blog](https://huggingface.co/blog/llama2#how-to-prompt-llama-2).

 The prompt template for the first turn looks like this: